 4. Absent an agreement to the contrary, drinks shall be invoiced based on actual consumption.
 Opened bottles will count as fully used.

-5. Reserved function rooms are only available to the contracting party within the timeframe arranged in writing.
+5. Reserved function rooms are only available to the contracting party within the timeframe agreed on in the BEO agreement.

 6. If the agreed start and end times for the event change without the hotel’s prior written approval, the hotel shall be entitled to levy additional charges for staff and the use of rooms and equipment.
 This shall not apply if the hotel is responsible for the change in timings.